S H A M E , S T I G M A, C O L O R E C T A L

 Anal self-massage (with consent and comfort).

-Erotic media that reflects your identity.
+Erotic media (porn, etc) that reflects your identity.

 Partnered cuddling or touch.

-Can be acts of healing.
+Can all be acts of healing!

 And if you do these things alongside a partner, it can be just as fulfilling or intimate.